samarh/samarh.github.io/_pages/talks.md

 <br>

-**Jun 19, 2024**.
+**Jul 19, 2024**.
 Presented my paper on "Measuring Diversity in Online News" at IC2S2 2024.

 **Jul 8, 2024**.
-Gave a tutorial in Python at the Summer Institute in Computational Social Science (SICSS) at UPenn.
+Gave a tutorial on Python at the Summer Institute in Computational Social Science (SICSS) at UPenn.

 **Jun 18, 2024**.
 Presented our paper on "This Land is Your/My Land: Evaluating Geopolitical Biases in Language Models" at NAACL 2024.